 Our physiotherapists specialise in exercise for people living with cancer.
 They’ll provide you with a 12-week programme tailored to your needs and supported by our GenesisCare Exercise Medicine app (available on Google Play Store and the Apple app store).
 They’ll work closely with you to monitor changes in your health and support you throughout the programme to help you get the best results.
 This is available at selected GenesisCare centres.

-We also offer a wellbeing expert and holistic therapies such as counselling, acupuncture, massage and reflexology.
+We also offer a wellbeing expert and provide holistic therapies such as counselling, acupuncture, massage and reflexology.
 We offer this through our unique partnership with the Penny Brohn UK charity.
 Penny Brohn UK is a pioneer in integrative cancer care practices to support your emotional and physical wellbeing.
 This unique and evidence-informed approach is available to all cancer patients at any of our 14 UK centres.

 Why go private?